- Full Name

 Is the Siberian Husky a healthy dog?
-The general health of a Siberian Husky should be measured not just by how many years they live, but how often they have health issues during their lives.
+The health of a Siberian Husky should be measured not just by how many years they live, but also by how many health issues they've had.
 It is important to know which health conditions your breed is prone to- hip problems, eye problems, bloating, and arthritis are all common dog health problems.

 How much does the Siberian Husky drool?

 The Siberian Husky drools very little, typically to where it's never a concern.

 Does the Siberian Husky have a large prey drive?
 Does the Siberian Husky like to chase birds, cats, and other small animals?